jamaps/simple-transit-tiles/README.md

 # simple-transit-tiles

-simple grayscale web map tiles for transit in Canadian cities
+simple grayscale web map tiles for transit for a few Canadian cities